 The summit will be held Sept.
 20 in Sacramento along California’s largest and longest river, the Sacramento River, where we’ll network at the reception outside.

-It is an ideal event for water district managers and board members, state and federal agency officials, city and county government officials, farmers, environmentalists, attorneys, consultants, engineers, business executives and public interest groups.
+The summit is an ideal event for water district managers and board members, state and federal agency officials, city and county government officials, farmers, environmentalists, attorneys, consultants, engineers, business executives and public interest groups.

 In addition, we host a silent auction to benefit our Water Leaders program.
 Items up for bid often include lunches with key people in the water world, hotel stays and wine baskets, and kayak and rafting trips.